Amazon Marketplace

 SEO (Search Engine Optimization) is the optimization of product listings to improve visibility in Amazon search results.
 Amazon SEO includes keyword research, title optimization, bullet points, and backend keywords.
 Good SEO leads to higher rankings and organic traffic without PPC costs.
 Sellers should continuously optimize their listings for SEO through data analysis and A/B testing.

-Open term pageSFP
+Open glossary pageSFP

 Seller Fulfilled Prime

-Open term pageSIA
+Open glossary pageSIA

 Sell-In Agreement